- Enjoy yourself!

-- Enjoy yourself.
-Take advantage of a broad range of courses if you can.
-That helps propel you to internships, summer jobs, and eventually colleges that coincide with what you really like.
+- Take advantage of a broad range of courses to propel you to internships, summer jobs and college.

-- During the summer – READ!
+- Read during the summer!
 Too few kids read for pleasure and it hurts when it comes time to take the verbal sections of the SAT.

-- If you’re one of those who wants to be ahead of the curve AND have had a semester each of Algebra and Geometry, consider taking the Ivy Bound course over the summer or summer/fall in preparation for the October or November SAT in 10th grade.
-Some of the skills we work on, particularly in reading, are beneficial for the rest of high school.
+- If you’ve had a semester each of Algebra and Geometry, consider taking the Ivy Bound SAT course over the summer or in fall for the October or November SAT in 10th grade.

-- If you prove to be a high-flier with a chance at winning a National Merit Scholarship award, consider taking the PSAT in October of Sophomore Year.
-There is no need to take a separate course for the PSAT; the skills tested there are the same as those tested on the SAT.
+- If you have a chance to win a National Merit Scholarship award, consider taking the PSAT in October of Sophomore Year.
+There is no need to take a separate course for the PSAT; the skills tested are the same as the SAT.

 - This year is KEY.
 Mediocre freshman year grades are often dismissed, but sophomore grades are not.
 Do well.
 Take challenging courses where you like the subject, especially if they carry extra GPA weight.
 Kids who have the chance to take “AP” courses and resort to the lower challenge course often regret it.

 - Do make sure you are taking Algebra I or Geometry, if you have not yet already had both.
 Note to students stuck in a “blended math” course – for most kids, they do a terrible job at preparing for the SAT.
 If the teacher is anything less than stellar, consider getting into a traditional math class.